ChicoState/gymbuddy-ux/phaseII/README.md

 These evaluations provided insights into the usability and clarity of our wireframes.
 We learned that we overlooked many steps in our process

+### Informal Feedback from SWE Team Demo
+In collaboration with the SWE team, we presented our prototype to a class of approximately 35 students.
+They were asked: "Does our design make sense, and are there any features you think could be improved?"
+This feedback offered a broader perspective on user expectations and potential areas for enhancement.

 ## Findings